stardot/Acorn6502TubeROM/README.txt

 ============

-This repository contains the original source code for the Acorn 6502 Tube ROM, version 1.20, which does not appear to have been publically released (only the earlier 1.10 version appears to have been released).
+This repository contains the original source code for the Acorn 6502 Tube ROM, version 1.20.

+Internal 65C102 Master Co Processors with version 1.20 of the ROM have been confirmed to exist in the wild, and appear to be identical to the version created from these sources.

+No examples have been found yet of External 65C02 Second Processors with 1.20 ROMs; these all seem to contain 1.10 (or earlier) ROMs.

+The much rarer Acorn Turbo (256K) variant has never had it's ROM dumped.

 The structure of the repository is as follows: